Free SEO Tools Every Small Business Actually Needs

 This is where Revised comes in.
 We find contextual backlinks from authoritative sources and make them accessible to small businesses.
 Not through outreach.
 Through legitimate domain acquisition and redirection.

 The free tools help you identify gaps and opportunities.
-Filling those gaps - especially the backlink gap - often needs reinforcement.
+Filling those gaps, especially the backlink gap, often needs reinforcement.

 Here's your baseline setup.
 Zero dollars, maximum impact: